 To decide which option is best, add the total cost of leasing a car, including any upfront fees, to the car’s projected residual value at the end of the lease.
 Then compare that number to the car’s sale price, plus all fees and interest over the life of the car loan, and see which number is lower.

-In some cases, leasing and then buying ends up being more costly than buying outright, especially if you exceed the dealer’s mileage limits or the residual value at the end of the lease is much higher than anticipated.
-However, in other cases you may get a good interest rate deal on your lease and see a lower residual value than expected, so it could be a good trade-off to not be locked into owning a car that doesn’t suit your needs.
+In some cases, leasing and then buying ends up being more expensive than buying outright.
+This is especially true if you exceed the dealer’s mileage limits or the residual value at the end of the lease is much higher than anticipated.

 Key considerations before leasing to buy